Part 1: What is an Actuator?

 From automotive to machinery to home improvement, actuators are becoming more commonplace worldwide.
 This is most true in developing countries going through their industrial revolution.

-To make these actuators easier to understand, we look at some examples of actuators and how they work.
+To answer the question "What is an Actuator?", we look at some examples of actuators and how they work.
 Read on to learn more.

 The actuation of machinery is the transfer of movement into energy.
 This occurs in various ways, such as using a motor, hydraulic cylinder, or an electric actuator.